 Jane E. Kim was born in State College, Pa. and grew up in Philadelphia.
 She completed her undergraduate studies at the University of Pennsylvania, where she majored in English and French, and received her M.A. and Ph.D. in English literature from Cornell University.
 Her dissertation focused on the influence of Dante's poetic theology on British Romantic conceptions of the poet and poetry.
 Her current research interests include 18th and 19th-century British literature and the Bible and literature.
 Jane is thrilled to be a part of the Biola community and enjoys studying great books with the Torrey Honors Institute's bright students.

-Robin LaBarbera started her teaching career in inner city Los Angeles as a Kindergarten teacher, 3/4th combination class teacher, and finally as an Educational Therapist working with children in K-5 with learning difficulties.
-Dr. LaBarbera has two Bachelor’s degrees in Business Administration/Marketing and Criminal Justice, two Master’s degrees in Education and Special Education/Autism, and a Ph.D. in Educational Studies.
+Robin LaBarbera started her teaching career in inner city Los Angeles as a Kindergarten teacher, third and fourth grade combination class teacher and as an Educational Therapist working with children in K-5 with learning difficulties.
+LaBarbera has two bachelor’s degrees in business administration/marketing and criminal justice, two master’s degrees in education and special education/autism, and a Ph.D. in Educational Studies.
 Her dissertation focused on psychological variables that affect the college completion rate for individuals with learning disabilities.
-Dr. LaBarbera is currently earning her School Psychology (PPS) credential as well.
+LaBarbera is currently earning her School Psychology (PPS) credential as well.

 Ms. Larson has been described as a teacher who mentors her students toward becoming involved collaborators who have a deep understanding of the craftsmanship within the music they play and a joy for sharing it with others.
 Teaching at Biola since January 2010, her primary responsibilities include teaching applied violin, coaching chamber music, and teaching courses in string literature and string pedagogy.
 Outside of the Biola classroom, Ms. Larson has an exciting international performance career as a solo and chamber musician, and participates in festivals all over the world both as a performer and instructor.
 Alumna Amanda Sansonetti ('13) says, "Ms. Larson has a wonderful way of helping her students reach toward the joy of playing music, which is really the heart of excellence in performance.
 She persistently guides her students toward a deeper level of musicianship and a greater attention to the details, and her desire to use music as ministry is inspiring.
 Most of all, I am so grateful for the care she shows for her students as whole people; we are continually reminded that we are God's beloved children, first and foremost."